qroux/DockerXNode/README.md

 1) Dockerfile (Docker image Setup)

-specify a base image (including npm in this example)
+1. specify a base image (including npm in this example)

 FROM node:alpine

-Add local files of the directory with the COPY command(path of the file relativly to the context, desired path in the image) in this example, we are adding a copy of the package.json file before running npm install command
+2. Add local files of the directory with the COPY command(path of the file relativly to the context, desired path in the image).
+In this example, we are adding a copy of the package.json file before running npm install command

 COPY ./ ./

-Install the dependencies
+3. Install the dependencies

-RUN npm install
+4. RUN npm install

 Default command when the container start running(start the node server by using our start script)

 CMD ["npm", "start"]

 2) Build the image ( . stands for the context)